rjkviegas/skills-workshops/week-4/process_modelling_web_request/README.md

 #### Scenaio 1

-User goes to a website that displays the latest Tweets
+User goes to the homepage that displays the latest Tweets

 #### Scenario 2